donishadsmith/neurocaps/paper/paper.md

 - extracts both resting-state and task-based functional MRI data using lateralized brain parcellations (such as the Schaefer [@Schaefer2018], Automated Anatomical Labeling [@Tzourio-Mazoyer2002], and Human Connectome Project extended [@Huang2022] parcellations) for spatial dimensionality reduction.
-- leverages Nilearn's [@Nilearn] `NiftiLabelsMasker` to perform nuisance regression and censoring of high-motion volumes using fMRIPrep-derived regressors, and stores the extracted timeseries information in a dictionary mapping subject IDs to run IDs and their associated timeseries.
+- leverages Nilearn's [@Nilearn] `NiftiLabelsMasker` to perform nuisance regression, censors high-motion volumes using fMRIPrep-derived regressors, and stores the extracted timeseries information in a dictionary mapping subject IDs to run IDs and their associated timeseries.
 - saves extracted timeseries data in a serialized pickle format.